rexbrutal/camunda-bpa-group09/README.md

-# Camunda-BPA-Group09
+# Ü2 – BPMN Specification with Camunda Exercise
-Deliverable 2 of the group 09 for the course "Busine Process Automation" at the university of Humboldt-University at Berlin.
+Deliverable 2 of Group 09 for the course "Busine Process Automation" at the university of Humboldt-University at Berlin.

 ## Instructions